Georgian wine PDO

 Wine styles & characteristics

-- Color: pale straw to golden yellow
+- Color: pale straw to soft golden yellow

 - Alcohol: typically 11.5-13%